rclone/rclone/MANUAL.md

 Using the `--dir-cache-time` flag, you can control how long a directory should be considered up to date and not refreshed from the backend.
-Changes made through the mount will appear immediately or invalidate the cache.
+Changes made through the VFS will appear immediately or invalidate the cache.

     --dir-cache-time duration   Time to cache directory entries for (default 5m0s)